 We build a backlog of ideas and concepts for the team to work on, these could be as simple as an idea, or as thought out as an existing project that we’ve worked on already.
 Before the week starts we all sit down and agree what the outputs from the week are going to be.

 Part of the deal is that there is a demonstration at the end of the week to the rest of the team and a blog post.
 The demonstration helps to focus the mind, and give a real sense of a defined output, that can otherwise get lost when you are experimenting or exploring new ideas you’re passionate about.

 And that’s it.
-The success is down to the passion and willingness of our team to use emerging technology for good, coupled with just enough process to make sure that the start of each innovation week is spent thinking about what we are going to produce, rather than how we are going to do it.
+The success is down to the passion and willingness of our team to use emerging technology for good, coupled with just enough process to make sure that the start of each innovation week is spent thinking about the digital strategy behind what we are going to produce, rather than how we are going to do it.